mlcommons/dynabench/new_builder_evaluation/readme.md

 uvicorn app.app_decentralized:app --port 8001
 ```

-If everything is working well, you can open an internet navigator and enter the following url:
+If everything is working well, you can open an internet browser and enter the following url:

 - http://your_EC2_ip_adress/docs